 - Date and time the fall down accident occurred

 - A description of the circumstances surrounding the accident, such as water or grease on the floor, and whether or not any warning signs were present notifying patrons of the hazard.

 - Contact information for who was present at the time the accident occurred, and a written record of the comments made by those who witnessed the fall or helped afterwards

 - Description of the lighting at or around the scene

 - Weather conditions (if the accident occurred outdoors)

-Even though a property owner has a duty to keep his premises safe, at the same time, a person on the premises has a duty to look out for their own safety.
-If the victim knows or should know of the danger before the slip or trip, they will lose their case because they did not adequately protect themselves.
+Even though a property owner has a duty to keep his premises safe, at the same time, a person on the premises has a duty to look out for his or her own safety.
+If the victim knows or should know of the danger before the slip or trip, the case can be lost due to failure to adequately protect him or her self.
 You have to look where you are walking.
-So the person who decides to walk on ice or is looking at his cellphone at the time of the accident may very well lose because paying attention or taking a different path could have saved them from the accident.
+So, the person who decides to walk on ice or is looking at his cellphone at the time of an accident may very well lose his or her case, because paying attention to what was ahead or taking a different path could have prevented the accident.

 Evidence builds strong legal cases.
-Without proof that the property owner knew about the hazardous situation which resulted in your injury, you will likely have a very hard time getting the money you rightfully deserve for your slip and fall accident.
+Without proof that the property owner knew about the hazardous situation or had a sufficient amount of time to discover the danger and in turn warn others about or correct it, you will likely have a very hard time getting the money you rightfully deserve for your slip and fall accident.